fleetdm/fleet/handbook/company/communications.md

 > Note that the instructions above also apply to adding images in the Fleet handbook.

+### Audit logs

+The [Audit logs doc page](../../docs/Using%20Fleet/Audit-logs.md) has a page generator that is used to speed up doc writing when Fleet adds new activity types.

+1. If you're making a copy change to an exiting activity type or adding a new activity type, edit the `activities.go` file [here](https://github.com/fleetdm/fleet/blob/main/server/fleet/activities.go).

+2. If you're making a change to the top section or meta tags, edit the `gen_activity_doc.go` file [here](https://github.com/fleetdm/fleet/blob/main/server/fleet/gen_activity_doc.go).

+3. Save your changes, and run `make generate-doc`.
+This will generate a new `Audit-logs.md` file.
+Make sure you run the command in the top level folder of your cloned, Fleet repo.

 ### GitHub labels
 We use special characters to define different types of GitHub labels.
 By combining labels, we